glenn20/mp-image-tool-esp32/README.md

   - `--erase-fs vfs` : erase 'vfs' filesystem
     - erases the first 4 blocks of the partition - micropython will automatically build a fresh filesystem on the next boot
+  - `--bootloader bootloader.bin` : load a new bootloader from file

 `mp-image-tool-esp32` uses the
 [`esptool.py`](https://github.com/espressif/esptool) program to perform the